TimGeyssens/UIOMatic/docs/index.md

 # ![ui-o-matic logo](img/uiomatic.png) #

-UI-O-Matic allows you to auto generate an integrated crud UI in Umbraco for a db table based on a [petapoco](http://www.toptensoftware.com/petapoco/) poco.
+UI-O-Matic allows you to auto generate an integrated crud UI in Umbraco for a db table based on a [petapoco](http://www.toptensoftware.com/petapoco/) (the default ORM in Umbraco) poco.

 ## How can I install it? ##
 UI-O-Matic can be installed from the [Nuget package repository](https://www.nuget.org/packages/Nibble.Umbraco.UIOMatic/), or build manually from the [source-code](https://github.com/TimGeyssens/UIOMatic)